- More than 2.3 million residents are enrolled in Medicare in Illinois.

 Although Medicare is funded and run by the federal government, enrollees can choose whether they want to receive their benefits directly from the federal government via Original Medicare or enroll in a Medicare Advantage plan offered by a private insurer, if such plans provide service in their area.
 There are pros and cons to Medicare Advantage and Original Medicare, and no single solution that works for everyone.

-There are Medicare Advantage plans for sale throughout Illinois, with plan availability ranging from 5 plans to 76 plans, depending on the county (most counties have at least 20 plans available as of 2022).
+There are Medicare Advantage plans for sale throughout Illinois, with plan availability ranging from 10 plans to 72 plans, depending on the county (most counties in Illinois have at least 30 plans available as of 2023).

 The vast majority of those people are enrolled in Medicare Advantage plans, but there are also some Medicare beneficiaries with Medicare Cost plans in Illinois, accounting for a very small number of the private plan enrollees.
 Nationwide, the percentage of private plan Medicare coverage enrollment had increased to about 46% by 2022, so the increase in Illinois is in keeping with the national trend.